-Family-Centered Services and Supports/Strong Family Safe Communities - This funding provides maintenance to children and youth in their homes through the provision of non-clinical, community-based services.
-Funding is provided through Ohio Family and Children First/Ohio Department of Mental Health.

-ENGAGE 2.0 - This funding is the results of a Systems of Care Grant that the Ohio Department of Mental Health and Addiction Services received from the Substance Abuse and Mental Health Services Administration (SAMHSA) which is under the U.S. Department of Health and Human Services, to develop Mobile Response Stabilization Services for children/youth in crisis who are high risk for out-of-home placement and their families.
+- Family-Centered Services, Supports (FCSS)/Strong Family Safe Communities (SFSC) and OMHAS Respite Funding This funding provides maintenance to children and youth in their homes through the provision of non-clinical, community-based services.
+Funding is provided through Ohio Family and Children First (FCSS) and/or OMHAS (SFSC and Respite Funding). - ENGAGE 2.0 This funding is the results of a Systems of Care Grant that the Ohio Department of Mental Health and Addiction Services received from the Substance Abuse and Mental Health Services Administration (SAMHSA) which is under the U.S. Department of Health and Human Services, to develop Mobile Response Stabilization Services for children/youth in crisis who are high risk for out-of-home placement and their families.
 The Sub Recipient in NW Ohio is the Mental Health and Recovery Services Board of Lucas County, who in turn has contracted with the Lucas County Family and Children Council to provide project management to the four-year project.
 This began in the fall of 2017.